David Peralta Player Props: Dodgers vs. Mets

 David Peralta At The Plate

-- Peralta is hitting .283 with nine doubles, a triple, seven home runs and 13 walks.
+- Peralta is batting .278 with nine doubles, a triple, seven home runs and 13 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.